Blog Profiles: Aquarium Blogs

 The blog portion of this website features everything from breaking, hard-hitting news to interesting information about the oddities of fishlife.

 Here are some good posts: Scientists name new species of fish from the Orinoco region after singer Enya, Clownfish eggs are adorable

 My Aquarium Club differs from the other blogs on this list.
 Rather than being founded or run by a single person, it’s more of a community run by a collective of moderators, experts and volunteers.

 They pride themselves on being able to quickly resolve any questions a reader might have, and the entire site is archived and easily searchable.
 The blog also features a number of posters, blogging about anything from images found to new aquariums.
 It also has a pretty active comment section.

 I liked these posts about Aquaponics, in particular: Aquaponics For Apartments, Back To The Roots Water Garden Review (and A Question For You) – Aquaponics

 Follow @myaquaclb on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for aquarium-related news, let us know.
+If you’re a blogger or journalist looking for animal-related news, let us know.
 We can customize a newsfeed for you on PR Newswire for Journalists.

 Savannah Tanbusch is a team lead and editor for PRWeb.
 She spends a lot of her free time thinking about dogs and playing video games.
 Follow her at @tanbusch.